josette-seitz/San-FranDisco-WebAR/README.md

 Click here to see the demo:
 https://youtu.be/51hhC6g_5KI

-Purchase Hat here and Clone Repo to feel the Disco Fever!
+Purchase Hat here and Clone Repository to feel the Disco Fever!
 </br>
 https://mikehamptonart.com/products/san-frandisco-dad-hat